-One Flew Over the Cuckoo's Nest both a novel and a 1975 film, is a great example of how easily influenced society can be to label an individual as "crazy".
+One Flew Over the Cuckoo's Nest, both a novel and a 1975 film, is a great example of how easily influenced society can be to label an individual as "crazy."
 In the film, a criminal pleads insanity to avoid his prison sentence.
-Throughout the film he pretends to act mentally ill to convince the psychiatric ward's staff that he is indeed insane.
-Convinced that he is harmful to others and society, the staff perform electric shock therapy although unaware he was an entirely mentally stable man.
-I think this film shows how quick society as a whole deems mental illness as a threat and can be punishable.
-See trailer below:
+Throughout the film, he pretends to act mentally ill to convince the psychiatric ward's staff that he is indeed insane.
+Convinced that he is harmful to others and society, the staff perform electric shock therapy, although unaware he was an entirely mentally stable man.
+I think this film shows how quickly society as a whole deems mental illness as a threat and can be punishable.

 The 2017 film Split by M. Night Shyamalan tells the story of a man named Kevin with multiple personalities, also known as dissociative identity disorder (DID).
-A horror, directed to scare and entertain, portrays the main character as a weak individual who relies on his 24 personalities to protect him and become something greater.
-His personalities come together to create "The Beast", a superhuman alter who feeds off the blood of two impure teenage girls.
-This CNN article argues that, "Mental health advocates warn that the film stigmatizes dissociative identity disorder and may directly impact those living with it".
+The horror film, directed to scare and entertain, portrays the main character as a weak individual who relies on his 24 personalities to protect him and become something greater.
+His personalities come together to create "The Beast," a superhuman alter who feeds off the blood of two impure teenage girls.
+This CNN article argues that "mental health advocates warn that the film stigmatizes dissociative identity disorder and may directly impact those living with it."

 As a brief note, I want to comment on how baffling it is that these movies created 42 years apart are both categorized as portraying mental health stigma.
 That is a long period of time to see little change in the sensitivity towards the mentally ill population.
 Other media such as television shows contribute to public stigma as well.